POP-UP FORM - FEARLESS HOMESCHOOL

 And of course, read aloud.
 Reading aloud is the best thing you can do.
 If you can start young do so, but if they’re older you can’t start any earlier.
 Read anything that they want you to – kids of most ages still enjoy picture books.

-Sometimes you’ll be bored – I have to read Rex his train and truck books ALL THE TIME.
+Sometimes you’ll be bored – I have to read our little man his car and digger books ALL THE TIME.
 But because I do, his main motivation for doing reading lessons has been so he can read them himself.
 Kids don’t want to wait around until you have the time.

 A personalised reading from you is always best, but feel free to supplement with audiobooks.
 They’ll also help you become a better reader – quality audiobooks are read by people with style and flair, and you can adopt any techniques that you enjoy.